 METRINKO: What was happening with the embassy?
 Slowly we were building up.
-We had gotten down to about 14 or 15 people.
-The Marine guards were all changed.
+We had gotten down to about fourteen or fifteen people.
+The marine guards were all changed.
 New ones came in, and each officer- (end of tape)

-O: Mike, I was asking about how was the embassy changing.
+Q: Mike, I was asking about how the embassy was changing.